-The author, who has been a palliative care nurse for many years, relates what she's learned about life from the most common regrets of her dying patients.
+The author, who has been a palliative care nurse for many years, shares what she's learned about life from the most common regrets of her dying patients.

-The book can be a bit bleak at times, but the regrets are certainly a good reminder for everyone - although they aren't anything unexpected.
+The regrets are a good reminder for everyone - although they aren't anything unexpected.

 Bronnie talks about not checking the time at all when she can/not living on a timed schedule.
 This seems very nice.
 Also she lived on an island and was completely in her own world there.
 This seems like a nice and simple way to experience life, not having cares.